The Climate Defender’s Calendar: The Twelve-Year Plan

 2029.
 The Year of Kindness Justice

 This is the year that the number of climate refugees is predicted to reach 150,000,000 – people driven from their homes by thirst and starvation caused by global warming.
-Or maybe their homes are submerged by sea-rise or blown to slash by hurricanes.
+Or maybe their homes are submerged by sea-rise or blown to slash by hurricanes or burned to ash.
 They didn’t do anything to deserve this.
-They just happened to be on the wrong continent, at the wrong time, with the wrong color skin, bearing the consequences of the North’s profligate and disdainful use of fossil fuels.
+They just happened to be on the wrong continent, at the wrong time, bearing the consequences of the North’s profligate and disdainful use of fossil fuels.
 Damn.
 One might say, then, that this is the year of compassion, opening our hearts and homes.
 But actually, it’s not.
-This is the year of justice, when our work is to join hands with those we have harmed, to create meaningful programs of recompense, resilience, and restorative justice.
+This is the year of justice, when our work is to reach out to those we have harmed, to create meaningful programs of recompense, resilience, and restorative justice.